-Using only the share buttons below or from my Facebook profile page, please feel free to share about my website or this blog post with others in your social media circles so we can work together in encouraging others toward intimacy with God.
+Using the share buttons on this post or from my Facebook profile page, please feel free to share about my website or this blog post with others in your social media circles so we can work together in encouraging others toward intimacy with God.
 Please do not reproduce any of my blog posts without express and written permission from me.

 If you haven’t signed up for my weekly posts and newsletter updates, remember to do so soon.
 I think you’ll enjoy the complimentary ebook that you’ll receive when you sign up.
 You can also follow me on Goodreads, and if you are visual, like me, you can follow my boards on Pinterest.